dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 ### Area under notch is not used even if "Scale to fit below built-in camera" option is not checked

 Reboot

+### Can't connect to ASUS monitor

+My Asus monitor will oscillate between connected and not connected when connecting to my MacBook Pro 14" M2 Pro 2023.

+**Solution**

+System settings -> Displays -> set "Refresh rate" to 60Hz